znicholls/pint/docs/index.rst

 .. epigraph::

  The MCO MIB has determined that the root cause for the loss of the MCO spacecraft was the failure to use metric units in the coding of a ground software file, “Small Forces,” used in trajectory models.
-Specifically, thruster performance data in English units instead of metric units was used in the software application code titled SM_FORCES (small forces).
-The output from the SM_FORCES application code as required by a MSOP Project Software Interface Specification (SIS) was to be in metric units of Newtonseconds (N-s).
+Specifically, thruster performance data in English units, instead of metric units, was used in the software application code titled SM_FORCES (small forces).
+The output from the SM_FORCES application code, as required by a MSOP Project Software Interface Specification (SIS), was to be in metric units of Newtonseconds (N-s).
 Instead, the data was reported in English units of pound-seconds (lbf-s).
 The Angular Momentum Desaturation (AMD) file contained the output data from the SM_FORCES software.
 The SIS, which was not followed, defines both the format and units of the AMD file generated by ground-based computers.
-Subsequent processing of the data from AMD file by the navigation software algorithm therefore, underestimated the effect on the spacecraft trajectory by a factor of 4.45, which is the required conversion factor from force in pounds to Newtons.
+Subsequent processing of the data from the AMD file by the navigation software algorithm therefore, underestimated the effect on the spacecraft trajectory by a factor of 4.45, which is the required conversion factor from force in pounds to Newtons.
 An erroneous trajectory was computed using this incorrect data.

             `Mars Climate Orbiter Mishap Investigation Phase I Report` `PDF <ftp://ftp.hq.nasa.gov/pub/pao/reports/1999/MCO_report.pdf>`_